thi-ng/blog/2019/20190310-of-umbrellas-transducers-reactive-streams-pt3.md

     version.
 However, this is only true for a single convolution step.
 If the result is repeatedly convolved again, eventually all values will be impacted.
--   For the non-wrap-around version, we’re using the `repeat` generator to produce the right number of zeroes, e.g. `[...repeat(0, 3)]` => `[0, 0, 0]`
+-   For the non-wrap-around version, we're using the `repeat` generator to produce the right number of zeroes, e.g. `[...repeat(0, 3)]` => `[0, 0, 0]`

 ![image](../assets/01/eb/01lHxkKCTODZTkCS0.png)